Mordialloc railway station

-Mordialloc railway station is a commuter railway station on the Frankston line, which is part of the Melbourne railway network.
+Mordialloc station is a railway station operated by Metro Trains Melbourne on the Frankston line, part of the Melbourne rail network.
 It serves the south-eastern suburb of Mordialloc, in Melbourne, Victoria, Australia.
-Mordialloc station is a ground level premium station, featuring two side platforms.
+Mordialloc station is an elevated premium station, featuring one island platform with two faces.
 It opened on 19 December 1881.
+The station was rebuilt and elevated under the Level Crossing Removal Project, reopening on 21 May 2026.

-Stabling facilities are located at the Frankston (down) end of the station, whilst a third track is located through the middle of station, normally only used by Qube's Long Island steel freight train, and trains shunting into the yard.
-A pedestrian underpass is located at the up end of the station.
+Stabling facilities are located at the Frankston (down) end of the station with space to stable four trains.

 The station precinct itself has a number of heritage buildings and elements, including the cottage style historic station buildings (1882 and 1887), and the last remaining example of an Edwardian–style railway water tower (1910) in Victoria, also known as a "Type H" water tower.